 Worldwide adoption of the Navigation Data Standard (NDS) for IoT-enabled automotive navigation has forced many original equipment manufacturers (OEMs) and automotive vendors to reconsider the formats and standards they use.
 To comply with this standard, many manufacturers and vendors have needed to redesign map production pipelines and related software development tools and also provide OTA updates for users to install new maps remotely.

-IoT holds big promise for fleet management
+IoT in automotive holds big promise for fleet management

 The truck transportation segment is sometimes unfairly disregarded by industry analysts and automotive-related businesses.
 Yet you wouldn’t be wrong in saying that the segment is becoming a laboratory for the boldest tech ideas.
 Radical transformations and challenges, including mass turnover, are forcing OEMs and developers to implement innovations in logistics immediately.